danklotz/openNotes/micro-reviews.md

 - [The Beekeeper](https://www.imdb.com/title/tt15314262/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520beeke).
 I like the idea, but the movie is just nothing for me.
 - [Between Two Ferns: The Movie](https://www.imdb.com/title/tt9398640/?ref_=nm_flmg_act_5).
 I did like the old series on youtube.
 I do not like the flick.
 - [Being John Malkovich](https://www.imdb.com/title/tt0120601/?ref_=hm_tpks_tt_i_3_pd_tp1_pbr_ic).
 A self referential movie that has a self referential plot.
 Quite interesting.
 - ⭐️ [Blue Eye Samurai (series)](https://www.imdb.com/title/tt13309742/?ref_=nv_sr_srsg_4_tt_4_nm_4_q_blue%2520eyed%2520samu).
 If [Kill Bill](https://www.imdb.com/title/tt0266697/?ref_=fn_al_tt_1) would be nudged up a bit and also become an animation series in ancient Japan you would probably get something like this.
 I cannot emphasize enough how good this animation is.
 The story is great, the art is great, the action is great, the choreography is great, the homages are great.
 I have some problems with some small parts here an there, but they do not matter.
-This is just very enjoybale.
+This is just very enjoyable.
 - ⭐️ [Big Fish](https://www.imdb.com/title/tt0319061/?ref_=nm_flmg_dr_14). <3 <3 <3 One of my favorite movies <3 <3 <3
 - 🎭 [The Big Lebowski](https://www.imdb.com/title/tt0118715/).
-And immensly good way to waste ones time.
+And imensly good way to waste ones time.
 Probably the best slacker movie and one of the finest of them all.
 - [Bill & Ted Face the Music](https://www.imdb.com/title/tt1086064/?ref_=nv_sr_srsg_0).
 It is what it is.
 And that is fine.
 If you like Bill & Ted (like me) you will like this movie, if you don't like em or don't know em its nothing for you.
 - [Birds of Prey](https://www.imdb.com/title/tt7713068/?ref_=nv_sr_srsg_0_tt_8_nm_0_in_0_q_emancipation%2520of).
 An average superhero movie.
 Actually, I would say slightly below average.
 [Barbie](https://www.imdb.com/name/nm3053338/?ref_=tt_cl_t_1) is a great Harley Quinn, but that does not save the movie.
 - [Black Swan](https://www.imdb.com/title/tt0947798/?ref_=ttls_li_tt).
 Incredibly movie about ballet, which is, of course, good because it is not about ballet.
 Not for every day.